msalsas/MsalsasVotingBundle/Resources/doc/index.rst

         {{ msalsas_voting_widget.bottomBar(post.id) }} # Import bottom bar widget (includes negative voting form)
     </article>

-Also, you have to import [Font Awesome][1] if you want to show the bottom bar icons
+Also, you have to import `Font Awesome`_ if you want to show the bottom bar icons

 Instead of using ``msalsas_voting_widget.shakeItCSS()`` and ``msalsas_voting_widget.shakeItJS()``